yoshizzle/developers-1/_guides/python-guide.md

 Debian 8.1: distro_140
 {% endhighlight %}

 Great, we have some options.
 We can chain filters together to run more complex searches.
-Since Debian 8.1 is the newest Debian available, let's use it.
+Since Debian 8.1 is the newest Debian template available, let's use it.
 We already have the ID, so this time we'll create the Distribution object without querying for it:

 {% highlight python %}
 >>> distro = linode.Distribution(client, 'distro_140')
 {% endhighlight %}

-We need to give the object a reference to the LinodeClient we it knows how to talk to the API to populate itself.
+We need to give the Distribution object a reference to the LinodeClient so it knows how to talk to the API to populate itself.

 ## Creating a Linode (with a Distribution)

-Now that we've got a distribution, let's make a new Linode running it!
+Now that we have a distribution, let's make a new Linode running it!
 But first, let's clean up that first Linode that we don't really need:

 {% highlight python %}
 >>> l.delete()